CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/21-speech-in-ai-foundry.md

    <validation step="a78cde3c-b21b-4ea4-9230-2d5a5d655239" />

 ## Task 2: Explore speech to text in Azure AI Foundry's Speech Playground

+In this task, you will learn how to explore speech-to-text capabilities using Azure AI Foundry's Speech Playground.

 Let's try out *real time speech to text* in Azure AI Foundry's Speech Playground.